 You will have up to date knowledge of current trends and practices relating to the use of information, communications and information security technologies.
 You will be naturally inquisitive, able to research emerging technologies and information security risks to assess their potential impact on information rights.
 Distilling this analysis, you will need effective communication skills to explain these issues to non-technical audiences.

 You will have a demonstrable passion for emerging technologies and the impact they have on society.
 This focus will ensure that the benefits from innovative technologies can be realised in ways that empower citizens’ rights, whilst addressing any harms.

 How to apply

-To apply for this AI specialist post please submit your CV and covering lette .
+To apply for this Lead Technology Officer post please visit the ICO website for details on how to submit your CV and covering letter.
 Please ensure that your covering letter is no more than 2 pages.
 We also ask that you do not include any personal information (eg name, address) within your CV or cover letter, as these will be entered via a separate form.

 In addition to considering your past experience, we will be shortlisting against three core competencies.
 They are:

 - 2 years’ experience in an information and communications technology or computing role,

 - A demonstrable interest in technical developments and awareness of emerging threats, and